don-san-sec/clickfix-patterns/README.md

 View the **[Pattern Documentation](https://don-san-sec.github.io/clickfix-patterns/)** on GitHub Pages for complete pattern details with descriptions, regex patterns, and severity levels.
 Auto-updated on every commit.

-The documentation includes an **interactive Pattern Tester** to test strings against all patterns instantly.
+The documentation includes an **interactive Pattern Tester** - click "🧪 Test String" in the header to test strings against all patterns instantly.

 ## Structure